trywait/YotoTools/README.md

    ```
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked"
+4. Click "Load unpacked" in the top-left corner
-5. Select the directory containing the extension files
+5. Select the unzipped folder containing the extension files
 6. Once loaded, click the puzzle piece icon (Extensions) in Chrome's toolbar
 7. Find "Yoto Tools" in the dropdown list
 8. Click the pin icon next to it to keep it visible in your toolbar (optional)